wsj38/DTopAgent/answer/README_long.md

 ## License

-This script is part of the AdaComp SPARK project.
+This script is part of the DTopAgent project.